manas95826/chainlit-alpha/README.md

-# Falcon 7B Instruct Chatbot
+# Chainlit - Alpha

 ## Overview
-Falcon 7B Instruct Chatbot is a conversational AI powered by the LangChain framework and Hugging Face models.
+Chainlit - Alpha Chatbot is a conversational AI powered by the LangChain framework and Hugging Face models.
 It serves as a general chatbot capable of answering questions related to enterprises.
 The chatbot is built to be deployed as a Docker container, ensuring easy deployment and scalability.

 ## Features
 - General chatbot functionality